-Alexandra is a writer and multi-textural artist currently undertaking a PhD research candidature at Deakin University.
+Alexandra is a writer and multi-textural artist currently undertaking a Masters of Arts (Research) at Deakin University.

 Her theoretical work focuses on the concept of the ‘line’ as an utterance and notation symbol within the act of process.